 Googlebots aren’t yet equipped to effectively crawl all the advanced technologies and flashy designs.
 A site that’s not as technologically elaborate has greater SEO benefits, advises Search Engine Journal.

 More than 1.2 billion people access the Web from a mobile device, according to Trinity Digital Marketing, and 58 percent of U.S. consumers own a smartphone, according to comScore.
 Websites, e-commerce sites and blogs can’t afford to not be mobile-optimized.
-If you’re site won’t load for a smartphone or appears aesthetically chaotic, you’ve likely just lost another customer or follower.
+If your site won’t load for a smartphone or appears aesthetically chaotic, you’ve likely just lost another customer or follower.

 This year, Macy’s revamped their Black Friday strategy to enhance the mobile experience.
 Mobile shoppers can rely on an app to access Macy’s Black Friday deals and edit shopping wish lists.
 Macy’s shoppers can also use the app’s location services to find items in physical stores, which means shoppers can utilize the app for online and in-store shopping during the busiest shopping time of the year.
 Keep in mind as shoppers access apps and sites on their smartphone to find deals and make purchases, shoppers want to process to be fast, easy and simple.